hareeshganesan/hareeshganesan.com/_posts/2024-07-14-baby-calendar.md

 1. **Faster than manual**: Normally I'd include savings from future runs, but in this case I can say that Claude got the job done in parity or faster even on the first run.
 2. **Silent errors**: Zero.
 Once again, I spent my time iterating, not debugging code.
 And I found that Claude did what I told it to -- I didn't find any secret errors that meant I had to rethink the entire approach.

-And here's what I got out:
+And here's a calendar I produced, and the [repo](https://github.com/hareeshganesan/baby-calendars) that created it:
 ![Example calendar]({{ site.baseurl }}/assets/images/calendar.png)

 ## Meandering